Plan your RoboHelp project

 The size of your authoring team is an important consideration for determining the type of processes and tools to put in place.
 For example, if multiple authors need to collaborate on creating and delivering your content, integrating a version control system is always a good idea.
 Similarly, creating and maintaining glossaries, common assets, and authoring and publishing guidelines helps ensure content quality in a multi-author setup.

 If your publishing requirements are voluminous and varied, you might need to have authoring and output generation handled by separate groups of team members.
 In such a case, plan the processes and protocols in such a way that the team can use the power and built-in capabilities of RoboHelp to implement an efficient, frictionless system of delivery.
-If there are designers in the team, make sure that authors, designers, and publishing experts collaborate on creating master pages and skins for optimal layout design.

 Identify the different output types you need.
 Would there be a need for additional output types later?
 If yes, what can you do now to make adding an output type later easier?
 If you plan to host the output on a server, do you need to work with your IT admin?
 If you plan to generate a Mobile App output, do you need to outline the guidelines for writing bite-sized topics?
 Do you need to maintain content for multiple versions of a product or deliver content for two co-existing experiences of a single feature?
 Plan whether you need to define condition tags and expressions so you can include conditional content in different types of output.
 Plan variable sets for different types of output.

 To ensure that the content experience meets the expectation of your target audience, spend time visualizing the look and feel of the output.
 Check out the skins that come with RoboHelp and see whether you need to tweak or touch up available skins or create skins.
 Plan to invest in creating a great style sheet so your end users have a great content consumption experience.